-Not only do you need an ISBN for your book in Australia, but you’ll need one for each format of your book, including ebooks, paperbacks, and hardcovers!
+Not only do you need an ISBN for your book in Australia, but you’ll also need one for each of its formats, including ebooks, paperbacks, and hardcovers!

-Remember, always lock in your title before assigning your ISBN, as it can be difficult to change or edit your information once it has been assigned.
-The last thing you want to do is to change numbers or titles and waste money buying new ones.
+Remember, always lock in your title before assigning the information to your ISBNs, as it can be difficult to change or edit your information once it has been assigned.
+The last thing you want to do is change numbers or titles and waste money buying new ones.
+You can always keep a list of the ISBNs, and once the book has been finalized, go back and complete all the information on the ISBN registrations, such as title, published date, price, formats, etc.

 - It will improve the likelihood that your book will be discovered and purchased.